-On February 20, 2023, SAAQclic became the quickest way to securely access the SAAQ’s services.
-However, the new system requires adjustments, which means that service may at times be slower.
+Since February 20, SAAQclic has been the quickest way to access the SAAQ’s services.
+However, the new system requires adjustments, which means that service delivery in person or by telephone may at times be slower.

 Before calling us or heading to a service outlet, please refer to the questions and answers below.